DragonSenses/Curiosity/JavaScript2/1. Document/1.5 Node properties - type, tag, & contents/nodeProperties.md

 # **Node properties: type, tag and contents**

-Let’s get a more in-depth look at DOM nodes.
+Let's get a more in-depth look at DOM nodes.

-In this chapter we’ll see more into what they are and learn their most used properties.
+In this chapter we'll see more into what they are and learn their most used properties.

 ---